josephanz/cse134b/template/README.md

 	hosted website link:

+	Data being tracked:
+		page visits
+		sentNotifications
+		add habit
+		update habit
+		delete habit

+		uncaught exceptions
+		sign up errors
+		add/edit form error

+	To view the data go to Parse.com and go to the Anayltics tab.
+Click on Events in the side bar on the left.
+Click on the drop down menu (API requests) above the graph.
+Scroll to the bottom and click on custom breakdown.
+A side bar should appear on the left with options to view the data and some filters that can be applied

 	Image Spriting:
 		For the add and edit page, we have default images that the user can select from to put an icon for their habit.
 These images are all spritied together.